 The proposed bill, if enacted, would amend current statutes regarding the nomination and confirmation of appointive officers in Arizona.
-Specifically, it would introduce a new provision stating that if the Senate rejects a nominee for a state agency director position, that individual would be ineligible for any other position within the same agency.
-This change aims to clarify the consequences of a rejection during the confirmation process and ensure that rejected nominees cannot be reappointed to different roles within the same agency.
+Specifically, it would introduce a new provision stating that if the Senate rejects a nominee for a state agency director position, that individual would be ineligible for any other position within the same agency, including as an independent contractor.
+This change aims to reinforce the consequences of a Senate rejection and ensure that rejected nominees cannot continue to influence the agency in any capacity.

 Statutes affected: Introduced Version: 38-211